Mountea-Framework/.github/profile/README.md

 * [Mountea Game Director](https://github.com/Mountea-Framework/MounteaQuestSystem)
 * [Mountea Tools Library](https://github.com/Mountea-Framework/MounteaToolsLibrary)

-## Is or will multiplayer be supported?
+## Will multiplayer be supported?
-Multiplayer will be supported in Stage 3 for each plugin.
-The main goal is to release all plugins to be working in single-player and with updates make them work in replicated scenarios.
+Each plugin will be supported in Stage 3 in multiplayer.
+The main goal is to release all plugins to work in single-player and, with updates, make them work in replicated scenarios.
-Multiplayer support will be handled by a professional.

 ## How much does it cost?
 Mountea Framework is and will remain free.
 The goal is to encourage game creators to make unique products and to enrich the Unreal Community.